carkod/Canvas-React-Node-MySQL/README.md

 * Testing the database

-In the terminal log in as root and used the sammple.sql file included in this repo
+In the terminal log in as root and used the sample.sql file included in this repo

 ```
 mysql -u root